toolleeo/cli-apps/README.md

 ## <a name="security"></a>Security and encryption

 * [cipher](https://github.com/ash-shell/cipher) - An Ash module that makes it easy to perform aes-256-cbc encryption for files and directories.
+* [cream](https://git.z3bra.org/cream/files.html) - Encrypt and decrypt streams of data with only a master password.
+The key is derivated from the password + salt combo, and used to encrypt data byte per byte.
 * [encfs](http://www.arg0.net/#!encfs/c1awt) - Encrypted filesystem in user-space based on [FUSE](https://it.wikipedia.org/wiki/FUSE); mounts an encrypted directory into a clear one.
 * [Firejail](https://firejail.wordpress.com/) - A SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
 * [GnuPG](https://gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).